 This MD&A makes reference to certain non-IFRS measures.
 These measures are not recognized measures under IFRS and do not have a standardized meaning prescribed by IFRS and are therefore unlikely to be comparable to similar measures presented by other companies.
 Rather, these measures are provided as additional information to complement those IFRS measures by providing further understanding of our results of operations from management's perspective.
-Accordingly, these measures should not be considered in isolation nor as a substitute for analysis of our financial information reported under IFRS
+Accordingly, these measures should not be considered in isolation nor as a substitute for analysis of our financial information reported under IFRS.

 We use non-IFRS measures, including EBITDA and Modified EBITDA, both of which are not considered an alternative to income or loss from operations, or to net earnings or loss, in the context of measuring a company's performance.
 EBITDA is used by management in order to facilitate operating performance comparisons from period to period, to prepare annual operating budgets and forecasts and to determine components of management compensation.
 Management believes that EBITDA is used by investors as it provides supplemental measures of operating performance and thus highlights trends in our business that may not otherwise be apparent when relying solely on IFRS measures, and to compare the results of our operations with other entities that have similar structures.
 Management uses Modified EBITDA as it brings additional clarity to operating performance, and it eliminates variations in the fair value of strategic investments, among others, which may be beyond the control of the Company.
-Management believes that investors use Modified EBITDA for similar purposes as management and to evaluate performance while adjusting for non-cash discretionary expenses.
+Management believes that investors use Modified EBITDA is used bey and to evaluate performance while adjusting for non-cash discretionary expenses.
 Modified EBITDA allows for a more appropriate comparison to other companies whose earnings or loss is not adjusted by fair value adjustments from strategic investments.
 The Company also uses "Backlog" or "Backlog of signed and/or awarded contracts" interchangeably, as a non-IFRS measure.
-Backlog figures allow management of the Company to foresee and predict their future needs and resource planning.
-Management believes that "Backlog" is used by investors to evaluate the Company, its future performance and better understand the production capacity.
+Backlog figures allow management of the Company, its future performance and better understand the production capacity.